marvin-neumann/ansible-chrome-headless/README.md

-# Ansible playbook for headless Chrome and ChromeDriver
+# Ansible playbook for headless Chrome with ChromeDriver

 This playbook will download and install the latest version of Chrome and ChromeDriver.

 The latest version of ChromeDriver allows you to run Chrome browser in headless mode without Selenium and doesn't need any Display server or Xvfb.

+## Requirements

+- git
+- ansible
+- codeception _(for tests)_

+## Setup

 1. Clone this repo with git